 The three programs should be ready to go for the competition at the start of the presentation period for this module.
-The technical report is due on Monday, April 7, in pdf format.
+The technical report is due on Monday, April 8, in pdf format and hard-copy.
 Students must include their programs as part of their reports.
 These can be generated by copying and pasting the programs into an appendix at the end of your report.
 Be sure to format this nicely.
-The reports must be submitted electronically, via prof1106@cs.dal.ca
+The reports must be submitted electronically, via moodle.cs.dal.ca and the reports must also be submitted in hard-copy.